SLUDGE POLLUTANTS

 Pollutant

-milligrams per Liter
+Regulated hazardous waste level milligrams per Liter mg/1000g

-(milligrams per kilogram) (1)
+Ceiling concentrations allowed in sludge (milligrams per kilogram) (1) mg/1000g

-waste level
+Potential hazardous waste level mg/1000g

 Arsenic